nagyesta/yippee-ki-json/README.md

 4. Output files

 The configuration YML describes certain named actions which can be done to an input file.
-Each action has a list of rules which will be applied in order one after the other to the input file when the action in question is selected to be performed.
+Each action has a list of rules which will be applied in the order they were configured one after the other to the input file when the action in question is selected to be performed.
 As the result of each rule, certain changes can be made to the JSON nodes located by the JSON Path defined in the rule.
 In the end, the transformed JSON will be pretty-printed to the output file.

 #### Examples
 ```bash